All Episodes

 Just my gut, not because anybody that did report on it wasn't reporting truth.

-I just had I had my suspicions.
+I just had my suspicions.

-But if you ask, but two things I want to point out.
+They have a high death rate, but if you ask, look, two things I want to point out.

-First, we really should all be rooting for these different countries who are trying things.
+First, we really should all be rooting for these different countries who are trying things because what if it worked?

-I mean, they went and did something different from us, they're paying a price for it.
+I mean, they went and did something different from us.

 But here's the most profound thing that leadership of their health system has said.